 What foods should be eaten according to the Bhagavad Gita?

-Because Sri Krishna gave cows sacred status similar to that of a human mother and favored raw butter for personal consumption as a child, one could reasonably argue that dairy products (such as yogurt, milk, lassi, etc.) belong to the Sattvic food category.
+Because Sri Krishna gave cows sacred status similar to that of a human mother and favored raw butter for personal consumption as a child, one could reasonably argue that dairy products (such as yogurt, milk, kefir, lassi, sour cream, etc.) belong to the Sattvic food category.

-Many yogis hold the view, however, that dairy products can only be considered Sattvic if these are obtained respectfully from the cows and goats who are shown kindness, love, and humane treatment.
-According to the principle of Ahimsa (nonviolence), any food procured through violence to animals cannot be considered Sattvic.
+Many yogis hold the view, however, that dairy products can only be considered Sattvic if these are obtained respecting the cows and goats who are shown kindness, love, and humane treatment.
+According to the principle of Ahimsa (nonviolence), any food procured through violence to living beings cannot be considered Sattvic.